-- 1. If the award amount is less than the proposed budget, Sponsored Research & Programs shall work with the project director to determine whether the university has incurred a cost sharing or matching obligation beyond what was committed in the proposal.
+- 1. If the award amount is less than the proposed budget, SPaRC shall work with the project director to determine whether the college has incurred a cost sharing or matching obligation beyond what was committed in the proposal.
 If additional cost share or match obligations are incurred at the award stage, written approval shall be obtained from the individuals responsible for the funds to be used as cost share or match. - 2.
-Sponsored Research & Programs shall review award conditions and ensure that required cost share or match is committed and identified prior to acceptance of the award. - 3.
-Sponsored Research & Programs shall provide documentation of the award and a budget that identifies sponsor funding and cost share or match commitments to Financial Services.
+SPaRC shall review award conditions and ensure that required cost share or match is committed and identified prior to acceptance of the award. - 3.
+SPaRC shall provide documentation of the award and a budget that identifies sponsor funding and cost share or match commitments to Financial Services.